Multicell experiments for marginal treatment effect estimation of digital ads

-This design provides valuable information: it enables the researcher to recover the average treatment effect on the treated (ATT).
-This parameter is important because it quantifies the effect of the treatment on the observable subset of units that were eligible to receive treatment; alternatively, it quantifies the loss that would have been experienced had the experiment not been conducted.
-In addition, when compared with costs, it shows whether an existing policy, such as the current advertising policy used by firms, is beneficial.
-However, this treatment effect parameter may be of limited assistance when it comes to decisions with an intensive margin, such as when an advertiser must decide how many consumers to reach or how large a budget to set.
+Such an experimental design provides valuable information, namely the average treatment effect on the treated (ATT).
+The ATT quantifies the effect of the treatment on the observable subset of units that did receive treatment; alternatively, it quantifies the loss that would have been experienced had the experiment not been conducted.
+Compared against costs, it helps a decision maker assess whether the current policy is beneficial.

+However, this treatment effect parameter is of limited assistance when it comes to intensive margin decisions, such as helping an advertiser decide how many consumers to reach or how large a budget to set.